 SECTION 13.
 Misuse of Confidential Information.

-No officer or employee of the city, or any city agency, shall intentionally use, or disclose, information acquired in the course of their official duties, if the primary purpose of the use, or disclosure, is to further their personal or financial interest, or the personal or financial interest of another person, group, or business.
-Information shall be deemed confidential, if it is not subject to disclosure pursuant to the Kentucky Open Records Act at the time of its use or disclosure.
+No officer or employee of the city or any city agency shall intentionally use or disclose information acquired in the course of their official duties if the primary purpose of the use or disclosure is to further their personal or financial interest, or the personal or financial interest of another person, group, or business.
+Information shall be deemed confidential if it is not subject to disclosure pursuant to the Kentucky Open Records Act at the time of its use or disclosure.

 COMMENT SECTION 14: Political solicitation of subordinates by an officer fosters the appearance of, if not actual, coercion.
 Candidates are barred from soliciting from appointed officials and employees who may fear reprisal, such as being fired, if they refuse to aid the candidate's campaign, even if they do not currently work under that candidate.